Using Intel Performance Primitives (IPP) with JUCE and CMake

 Using actions/cache/save allows you to just run the download and install once, no matter what happens afterwards.

-Getting going in CMake
+Getting going with IPP and CMake

-The fact that the One API is not open source (just free) adds some friction with getting started (as well as filing bugs with Intel!)
+The fact that the One API is not open source (just free) certainly adds some friction with getting started (as well as filing bugs with Intel!)

-However, you can directly link individually exported targets to your target in CMake.
+However, you can still directly link individually exported targets to your target in CMake.
 All you need to do name them like so:

 find_package(IPP)